trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 branch modes, and recreates POSIX-like commands such as `ls`, `find`, `which`, `cp`, `mv`, and `rm`.

+Compared with mergerfs, nofs is command-driven rather than a mounted filesystem, so mergerfs is the option for transparent system-wide pooling through normal POSIX filesystem calls.

-Given its design nofs is not suited for general usage as 3rd party applications will not be able to take advantage of the unioning behavior it offers.
+Given its design nofs is not suited for general usage as third-party applications will not be able to take advantage of the unioning behavior it offers.
 It is primarily for more simple situations where something like mergerfs is unable to be used.

+* **Better than mergerfs for:** constrained environments where a FUSE mount is not possible but command-style union behavior is acceptable.
+* **Worse than mergerfs for:** transparent system-wide filesystem pooling usable by arbitrary third-party applications.

 ## policyfs